frankshearar/Home/NuGet-cross-plat-authentication-plugin.md

     * List of Auth Types
     * MessageResponseCode

-## Proxy support for the plugins

-The NuGet client has basic proxy support.
-[More info](https://docs.microsoft.com/en-us/nuget/reference/nuget-config-file) The first credential plugin iteration implementation did not communicate any proxy information.
-In the new implementation, the client will make sure that the proxy information is passed to the by sending a "SetCredentials" message.
-[More info](https://github.com/NuGet/Home/wiki/NuGet-Package-Download-Plugin#application-messages) about the signature of said message.

 ## How does Visual Studio work with the plugin

 In the previous credential plugin implementation, the experience in Visual Studio and NuGet.exe was different.